monometa/monometa/README.md

 - 👋 Hi, I’m Illia @monometa
 - 👀 I'm interested in creating an infrastructure for interacting with data
-- 🌱 I’m currently mastering SQL, Python and Linux and learning Data warehousing and BigData concepts
-- 💞️ I’m looking for an opportunity to work in companies as a junior specialist, be part of internship or collaborate with startups
 - 📫 Feel free to contact me anytime il.kaltovich@gmail.com

 <!---